SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 }
 ```

 It's important to note, that the exponential function is implemented in two different ways: via [setTargetAtTime](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/setTargetAtTime) or [exponentialRampToValueAtTime](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/linearRampToValueAtTime).
 The first case is used when a target value is zero, and the stage is the very last one.
-It is done so, because, for obvious mathematical reasons, target value cannot be zero for the exponent.
-Then the function represents the "infinite" approach of a `AudioParam` value to the target value.
-Naturally, for the last stage, such behavior represents natural damping or of an instrument sound, or growing of the parameter to the values corresponding to the stabilized sound, zero or not.
+It is done so, because, for obvious mathematical reasons, the target value cannot be zero for the exponent.
+Then the function represents the "infinite" approach of an `AudioParam` value to the target value.
+Naturally, for the last stage, such behavior represents the natural damping of an instrument sound or growing of the parameter to the values corresponding to the stabilized sound, zero or not.
 In both cases, "infinite" exponential behavior is the most suitable.

-With Sound Builder, the envelopes can optionally be applied to three characteristics of a sound: volume, detune, FM and AM.
+With Sound Builder, the envelopes can optionally be applied to three characteristics of a sound: volume, detune, FM, and AM.

 Let's discuss the application of these techniques.

 ### Volume Envelope

 This is the most traditional kind of envelope, which is used, for example, in ADSR.
 The difference is not only the unlimited number of stages.
-Additional volume envelope characteristic is its dumping sustain.
-There is no such thing as a sound stopped instantly.
-If we try to produce such instantaneous stop, electronics not instantaneously, but very quickly, which, naturally, produces so wide spectrum, that is is perceived as very unpleasant crackling noise.
+An additional volume envelope characteristic is its dumping sustain.
+There is no such thing as a sound stopping instantly.
+If we try to produce such instantaneous stop, electronics not instantaneously, but very quickly, which, naturally, produces so wide spectrum, that is perceived as a very unpleasant crackling noise.
 The same thing can happen if an attack is too fast.
 I don't think any timing faster than some 10 ms can be practically used, so the envelope stage times are limited by this maximum duration.
 Dumping sustain happens when we play, for example, a piano and release a key.
-But what happens when we keep a key down or use a sustain key?
+But what happens when we keep a key down or use a *sustain* key?

 In this case, the behavior is defined by the last stage of an envelope.
 We can define essentially two different types of instruments.
-The first type is suitable for the instrument with natural damping, such as piano or bells.
+The first type is suitable for an instrument with natural damping behavior, such as pianos or bells.
 For these instruments, the target value of the gain of the last stage should be zero, but the stage itself can be prolonged, say, up to several seconds.
 If we make this time about 10 milliseconds or perhaps a few times greater, we can achieve the effect closer to some melodic percussion.
 The second type can model the instrument of "infinite" sound, such as in wind or bowed string instruments.
 The target gain of the last envelope stage should be of maximum value, or about it.
 In this case, the sound is damped only when a performer releases a key.

 ### Detune Envelope

-It is not unusual, that an instrument plays a tone, which is, during some limited time, is detuned, especially during the attack phase.
+It is not unusual, that an instrument plays a tone, which is, during some limited time, detuned, especially during the attack phase.
 For example, it happens in loud fingerstyle guitar playing.
-At the first phase of plucking of the string, it is considerably elongated and hence sounds sharper then the tone it is tuned to.
-Besides, at first, a string can be pressed against the fret stronger.
+At the first phase of plucking the string, it is considerably elongated and hence sounds sharper than the tone it is tuned to.
+Besides, at first, a string can be pressed against the fret with a greater force.
 This effect can be achieved by controlling some detune value of the oscillator.
 Naturally, unlike the case of the volume, the detune value of the last stage should be zero.

 Detune envelope is the only envelope not represented on the [audio graph](#picture-graph) as an envelope-controlled gain mode.
 Its target is the [detune](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode/detune) [AudioParam](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam) of each main oscillator of a tone.
 No gain node is required for this functionality.
-The master gain of the effect is simply a numerical factor; all target values all envelope stages are multiplied by this factor.
+The master gain of the effect is simply a numerical factor; all target values for all envelope stages are multiplied by this factor.

 ### Modulation Envelopes

-Two remaining envelopes are those separately controlling AM and FM, but I don't make any distinction between absolute-frequency FM/AM and relative-frequency FM/AM.
+The two remaining envelopes are those separately controlling AM and FM, but I don't make any distinction between absolute-frequency FM/AM and relative-frequency FM/AM.
 Instead, one envelope controls all AM and one --- all FM.
 Let's consider a typical case of such an envelope.
 A tuba or a saxophone, as well as many other wind instruments, show extremely strong vibration when a performer starts to blow a sound, but the vibration becomes barely perceivable as the sound stabilizes.
-This can be achieved with these two kinds of the envelope.
+This can be achieved with these two kinds of envelope.

 ## Filters